gg582/hanfe/README.md

   `alt_r`, `hangul`, `ctrl+space`, `alt+space`).
 Each chord flips between Hangul
   and Latin modes when pressed.
-- **Daemon friendly** – Runs as a background service by default while keeping a `--no-daemon` flag for foreground debugging.
-Optional `--tty` mirroring can echo text back into a chosen terminal.
+- **Daemon friendly** – Runs as a background service by default while keeping a `--no-daemon` flag for foreground debugging. `--tty` mirroring locks to the active terminal automatically, with an optional `--pty` override for custom sessions.
+- **Dedicated TTY composer** – A new `hanfe-tty` binary offers a raw terminal translator using fcitx/libhangul-style automata so shells receive composed Hangul without relying on `TIOCSTI` mirroring.
+- **Autostart wrapper** – `hanfe-autostart` launches both daemons so the IME and the TTY helper start together with a single command.

 ## Building